JpEncausse/nodered.encausse.net/README.md

 - AirTable: Custom Node on top of AirTable API

 ### Roadmap
+- Doc: Write the documentation on all nodes !
 - Add: Upload of Image from WebChat interface (remove URL hack)
 - Add: support to Audio
 - Add: SSO Authentication